What is an endurance or sportive bike?

 Comfort is your primary concern when buying an endurance bike.
 As most of your weight is support by your saddle rather than the handlebars, it is most important that the back-end of the bike is comfortable.
 However, depending on your position, your arms and wrists will still be bearing a fair amount of your weight so front end comfort is still important.

 But comfort is not the be all and end all with an endurance bike.
-After all, comfort is not going to be your only concern 100 per cent of the time, and you still want a bike that is able to respond and give an exciting ride when you want to put the hammer down.
+After all, comfort is not going to be your only concern 100-percent of the time, and you still want a bike that is able to respond and give an exciting ride when you want to put the hammer down.

-This means that you don’t want a bike that provides comfort by building flexibility into every part of the frame as this will result in a bike that cannot respond to quick bursts of power and will mean that you can’t hold your speed as well.
+This means that you don’t want a bike that provides comfort by building flexibility into every part of the frame as this will result in a frame that cannot respond to quick bursts of power and will mean that you can’t hold your speed as well.
 So any extra comfort would be offset by the extra time that you have to spend out on the road due to lower average speeds.

 Watch: Cycling Weekly Bike of the Year – best endurance bike

 As you’re not going to be tearing up a tight and twisty criterium circuit on an endurance bike, the handling should be leaning towards the more chilled out end of the spectrum.
-This basically means that you need to put in more effort to navigate the bike through corners, which might sound like a bad thing, but also means that less effort is required to keep it on the straight and narrow.
+This means that you need to put in more effort to navigate the bike through corners, which might sound like a bad thing, but also means that less effort is required to keep it on the straight and narrow.

 Don’t worry though, it should still be able to cope with everything but seriously fast and technical descents.
 And anyway, your bike handling is probably more important than the bike’s handling when it comes to cornering.